SEO Management: Graphic of a rocket over a graph moving upward

 What Is SEO Management?

-In general, SEO management is a systematic approach to optimizing a business’s website and online content, with the goal of improving a website’s search engine rankings.
+SEO management is a systematic approach to optimizing a business’s website and online content, with the goal of improving its search engine rankings.

-SEO management is multifaceted and requires many different forms of expertise.
-For example, just because someone is a great content writer, it doesn’t mean that they have a thorough understanding of technical SEO.
+SEO encompasses a lot of disciplines, so you need a multifaceted team to stay on top of your search engine marketing strategies.
+For example, just because someone is a great content writer doesn’t mean they have a deep understanding of technical SEO.
 Either way, the wider the range of knowledge and expertise you can bring to the table, the more likely you are to succeed.

-Just like Rome wasn’t built in a day, great SEO doesn’t happen overnight—or even in a few weeks.
-It requires a strategic, step-by-step plan that addresses each area of the five components of SEO.
+Just like Rome wasn’t built in a day, effective SEO doesn’t happen overnight — or even in a few weeks.
+It requires a strategic, step-by-step plan that addresses all five components of SEO.
 Ensuring that all parts of your SEO are working in harmony will give you the best shot at boosting those organic search rankings and bringing more traffic to your website.

-Whether you’re ready to tackle it with your internal marketing team or you’re looking to outsource to an experienced SEO agency, here’s what you need to know to improve your website’s search rankings.
+Whether you’re ready to tackle it with your internal marketing team or you’re looking to outsource to an experienced SEO agency, here’s how to improve your website’s search rankings.

 1. Start With Your Business Goals